 Creating a new project

-With Jekyll installed, you can create a new project using
+With Jekyll installed, you can create a new project running the

 $ jekyll new my-jekyll-site

-index.html in your newly created folder so that your site has content:
+index.html in your newly created folder to give your site content:

 Creating a GitHub repository